“Hi, my name is Carolyn.”[“Hiiiii, Carolyn.”]

 Something about living, breathing creatures depending on you for EVERY thing EVERY moment of EVERY day makes the previously simple task of taking a shower on the regular feel like trying to scale Mount Everest without any survival gear: basically impossible.

 When I had a newborn, I distinctly remember being unreasonably terrified to set her down in her bouncy seat for five minutes while I showered.
-What if she spit up and choked on it in the 3 seconds it would take for me to whip back the shower curtain and reach down to her?
-What if Child Protective Services burst through the door at that exact moment and deemed me an unfit mother for taking my eyes off my baby for thirty seconds?
-What if she CRIED?!
+What if she spit up and choked on it in the three seconds it would take for me to whip back the shower curtain and reach down to her?
+What if Child Protective Services burst through the door at that exact moment and deemed me an unfit mother for taking my eyes off my baby for 30 seconds?
+Dear Lord, what if she CRIED?!

-Then, of course, came the toddlers in my life, who made my showering into some sort of personal affront on their very existence.
-My two-year-old would stand on the bathmat and scream in terror, quite certain that the water falling from the shower head was death-inducing acid melting his mother into a puddle of nothingness while he stood by, hopelessly too short to scale the edge of the tub and save me.
+Then, of course, toddlers came into my life, and they deemed my showering to be some sort of personal affront on their very existence.
+My two-year-old would stand on the bath mat and scream in terror, quite certain the water falling from the shower head was death-inducing acid melting his mother into a puddle of nothingness while he stood by, hopelessly too short to scale the edge of the tub and save her.

 Now that some of my kids have gotten older, it should be easier, right?
-After all, they’re capable of watching a half-hour TV show, playing in the basement together for a few minutes without killing each other, even getting their own snacks on occasion.
+After all, they’re capable of watching a half-hour TV show, playing in the basement together for a few minutes without drawing blood, even getting their own snacks on rare occasions.
 But now that their basic needs are more readily met without me, their NEEDS are sucking up all of my “should be used for showering” time.
 There’s school to get ready for.
 Groceries that won’t buy themselves.
 Floors that need near-constant cleaning.
 And the laundry—don’t even get me started on the mounds of socks and t-shirts I’m buried underneath.
 It’s horrifying.

-Don’t get me wrong, it’s not that I never shower—it’s just that it happens way (way, way) less often than it did before I had kids.
+Don’t get me wrong, it’s not that I never shower—it’s just that it happens way (way, way) less often, or at much odder hours, than it did before I had kids.
 I know what it’s like to walk around Target in two-day-old mascara and hair that’s been dry shampooed more times than there are days in the week.
 I know what it’s like to simply survive, to constantly put everyone else and their needs ahead of my own, day in and day out.

-So for now, I’ll smile at the put-together women scurrying past my cart full of chicken nuggets and crying babies.
+So for now, I’ll smile at the put-together women scurrying past my cartful of chicken nuggets and crying babies.
 I’ll admire the moms who can keep it all together and still manage a daily shower (how do you do it?!).
-And I’ll straighten the brim of my old baseball cap over my greasy ponytail and smile.
+And I’ll straighten the brim of my old baseball cap slung over a greasy ponytail—and smile.